-- Pillar 1: The minimum capital requirements for each category of risk: credit and counterparty risk, market risk, credit valuation adjustment risk and operational risk. - Pillar 2: Internal assessment of overall risks and capital adequacy based on those risks: the Internal Capital Adequacy Assessment Process ("ICAAP") and the Supervisory Review and Evaluation Process ("SREP"). - Pillar 3: Disclosure requirements concerning capital adequacy and risks.
+- Pillar 1: The minimum capital requirements for each category of risk: credit and counterparty risk, market risk, credit valuation adjustment risk and operational risk. - Pillar 2: Internal assessment of overall risks and capital adequacy based on those risks: the Internal Capital Adequacy Assessment Process (ICAAP) and the Supervisory Review and Evaluation Process (SREP). - Pillar 3: Disclosure requirements concerning capital adequacy and risks.

 This document fulfils MuniFin's Pillar III disclosure requirements of the current regulation and provides a comprehensive overview of the risk profile of MuniFin.
-In case required information has been published as part of some other document published by MuniFin, this information has been incorporated into this document as a reference.
+In the case that required information has been reported in another document published by MuniFin, the information has been incorporated into this document as a reference.

-Description of Municipality Finance Group
+1.2 Description of Municipality Finance Group

-Municipality Finance Group ("MuniFin Group" or "the Group") consists of Municipality Finance Plc (MuniFin, Parent Company or the Company) and Financial Advisory Services Inspira Ltd (Inspira or Subsidiary Company).
+Municipality Finance Group (MuniFin Group or the Group) consists of Municipality Finance Plc (MuniFin, the Parent Company or the Company) and Financial Advisory Services Inspira Ltd (Inspira or the Subsidiary Company).
 MuniFin owns 100% of Inspira.

-Measured by its balance sheet, MuniFin is Finland's third largest credit institution; the balance sheet totals over EUR 47.7 billion.
+Measured by the balance sheet, MuniFin is Finland's third largest credit institution; the balance sheet totals over EUR 49.7 billion.
 MuniFin is owned by Finnish municipalities, the public sector pension fund Keva and the State of Finland.
 MuniFin is an integral part of the Finnish public sector economy.